YaleUniversity/deco/README.md

 Available Commands:
-  help        Help about any command run         Run executes the taks in the given control file show        Reads and displays a control file on STDOUT validate    Validates the control file version     Displays version information
+  help        Help about any command run         Run executes the tasks in the given control file show        Reads and displays a control file on STDOUT validate    Validates the control file version     Displays version information